Alfred Packer: Expedition

-In November 1873, 20 men left the Bingham Canyon mines near Salt Lake City, Utah Territory, for the gold fields of Breckenridge, Colorado Territory – upon news of a massive strike that was discovered there.
-The men were largely strangers to each other, and banded together to make their fortune in Colorado, after Bob McGrue rallied any willing men to follow him.
-A member of this original party, George Tracy, claimed that the men encountered Packer some 25 miles from their starting point, near Provo.
-Packer asked where they were headed, and when he heard they were headed to the gold country of the San Juan Mountains, he said he would like to join them.
-Packer was without money and also lacked adequate supplies, so the men were apprehensive to take him along, but Packer claimed he was both a prospector and a guide, and that he knew the San Juan territory well.
-His claim gave him a position of worth among the simple prospectors, who knew little or nothing of Colorado's geography.
-Unfortunately, neither did Packer.
+Having heard of gold that had been discovered in Breckenridge, Robert McGrue found a party of twenty ready to join him and make the trip from Salt Lake City to the San Juan Mountains, south of Colorado Territory.
+The men, who were largely strangers to each other, left by November 1873.
+One of them, George Tracy, declared that the party encountered a 23-year-old man called Alfred Packer near Provo.
+After they told him they were headed to the gold country of the San Juan Mountains, Packer said he would like to join them, claiming he was both a prospector and a guide, and that he knew the San Juan territory well.
+As he had no provisions, he offered $25 to join the band.
+The prospectors, who needed a guide, accepted Packer's help.

-Members of this original party later said that he had vastly overstated his experience of being a seasoned guide familiar to the area, or had even possibly fabricated his qualifications altogether.
+On the first part of the trip to the San Juan Mountains, members of McGrue's party later said that he had apparently overstated his experience of being familiar to the area, or had even possibly fabricated his qualifications altogether.
 He was also reported as being without a rifle at the time the expedition left, having only a Colt revolver with him.
-Throughout the course of their journey Packer was reported as being greedy with rations, a bit of a beggar, lazy, and obstinate.
+Throughout the course of their journey, Packer was reported as being greedy with rations, lazy, and obstinate.
+He apparently was obsessed with how much money the members had brought with them for the journey.
 He was reported to have quarreled constantly with party member Frank Miller.
 At the time of his first trial, Packer was characterized as a "whining fraud" by party member Preston Nutter.
-His seizures also made his presence in the group strenuous.
+His epileptic seizures also made his presence in the group apparently strenuous.
+Moreover, there were rumours about Packer having spent time in jail in Salt Lake City, on the charge of having murdered a hunting partner.